Reporting a burglary

 - If it's an emergency and the burglary is still taking place, call 999 and ask for the police.

 - You can go to your local police station and report the crime there.
-You can find the address and telephone number in the local telephone directory or online.
+You can find the address and telephone number in the local telephone directory.
 Check what time your local police station is open, as not all stations are open all the time.

 If you have information regarding a burglary and don't want to talk to the police, contact the charity Crimestoppers online or call 0800 555 111.
 You will remain 100% anonymous.
 Always.